mc Assetpilot

 Monthly values for lifetime

-• For a PV system that operates for 30 years, you can predict electricity costs per month
+• For a PV system that operates for 30 years, you can predict energy costs per month

 Costs